raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 ### What is Tor?

-Tor is free software that allows you to anonymize internet trafic when used properly.
+Tor is a free software that allows you to anonymize internet trafic when used properly.
 The idea is to route trafic through a network of nodes to hide end points location and usage.

-It is called "Tor" for "The Onion Router" : information is encrypted multiple time with the public keys of the nodes it passes through.
+It is called "Tor" for "The Onion Router" : information is encrypted multiple times with the public keys of the nodes it passes through.
 Each node decrypt the layer of information that corresponds to its own private key, pretty much like peeling an onion, until the last that will reveal the clear message.

 :point_right: To learn more : [Wikipedia](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29)